zotroneneis/zotroneneis.github.io/_pages/about.md

 My enthusiasm for machine learning arose from my fascination for the human brain.
 I have been fascinated by the complexity of the human brain for most of my life.
 Consequently, I decided to study cognitive science in Osnabrück, Germany.
 After attending a machine learning class in my fourth semester I discovered my true passion: The study and delevopment of algorithms that can learn on their own, developing a sense of intelligence.

 From that point on, all my efforts have been directed towards learning as much about machine learning as possible.
 I continued my studies with a graduate computer science program at Bonn, Germany and started a job as a research assistant in machine learning in my second semester of the graduate program.
-Since my graduation I have been working as a deep learning intern at Bosch, Palo Alto, California.
+After my graduation I completed a deep learning internship at Bosch (Palo Alto, California, USA) and the AI Residency Program at Microsoft Research Cambridge (UK).
+Since early 2020 I have been working as a full-time Machine Learning Engineer at inovex in Germany.

 I am still amazed by the functioning of machine and deep learning techniques and how much they have made possible in the last years (including self-driving cars, computer assisted technology, speech recognition, etc.).
 I'm curious what new findings and applications the next years will bring and I am super excited to be a part of this.
 <!-- First, I focused on the neuroscientific subjects of the program.
 However, after visiting a machine learning class in my fourth semester and spending a semester abroad at the Gaab Lab, a neuroscience laboratory at Harvard University, USA, I realized that neuroscience wasn’t the field of study I wanted to pursue.
 The machine learning class was eye-opening.
 Algorithms that can learn on their own, developing a sense of intelligence.
 How cool is that?!
 Especially neural networks attracted my attention as they are inspired by the functioning of the human brain. -->